dpuyda/scheduling/README.md

 ```

 > [!WARNING]
-> If `Wait` is called recursively, e.g., as shown in the example above, the
+> Beware of recursion!
+If `Wait` is called recursively, e.g., as shown in the
-> stack depth can be exceeded.
+> example above, the stack depth can be exceeded.

 ## Define dependencies between task groups